Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 We see that the unit being used is the US survey foot.

-## What I learned
+## What I learned {#learned}

 So far, we've reviewed the basics of the `st_buffer()` function.
 I've gone several years now thinking this function was limited to what I described above, and it has served me well.
-I recently took the time to read more of the documentation, and I had a minor Eureka! moment.
+Recently, though, I took the time to read more of the documentation, and I had a minor *Eureka!* moment.

 In the documentation (see `?sf::st_buffer`), I realized there was an argument I had been overlooking: `singleSide`.
 The documentation tells us that if this argument is set to `TRUE`, the buffer for a line will be limited to one side of the line.
 Negative values will buffer on one side, positive on the other.